Sport Solution Clinic

 Program Manager

-Hannah Herrington is a second-year law student at Western University, after earning a Bachelor of Science degree in Health, Society and Policy from the University of Utah.
+Hannah Herrington is a third-year law student at Western University, after earning a Bachelor of Science degree in Health, Society and Policy from the University of Utah.
 Hannah relocated to Vancouver after graduation, where she served as a key member of the provincial health authority and drove the development of innovative and strategic policies.

 Hannah’s expertise in health care and human resources equips her with a unique ability to navigate complex and fast-paced environments, making her a valuable resource for clients with time-sensitive or multifaceted matters.